 Enterprise storage infrastructure has traditionally been very complex when it comes to managing growth.
 Storage administrators often have to search through many data sets to identify demand and project the always-growing needs of their organizations.
 In most cases, they don’t have enough data or they’re unable to gain the insights needed to make accurate projections.
 As a result, their infrastructure plans may be too conservative (overprovisioning) or too aggressive (underprovisioning), which can result in wasted resources—including money—or expensive downtime.
+Here, we are going to discuss application deployment planning with Pure1.

 The AI-driven Pure1® Workload Planner is designed to solve a large portion of this problem.